microsoft/codetour/README.md

 # Code Tour 🗺️

-Code Tour is a Visual Studio Code extension, which allows you to take guided walkthroughs of a codebase.
+Code Tour is a Visual Studio Code extension, which allows you to record and playback guided walkthroughs of your codebases.
 It's like a virtual brownbag, that can make it easier to onboard to a new project/feature area, visualize bug reports, or understand the context of a code review/PR change.
-A "code tour" is simply a series of inline comments, each of which are associated with a specific file/line, and include a description of the respective code.
-The end user can start/stop tours at any time, and navigate the current tour at their own pace.
+A "code tour" is simply a series of interactive steps, each of which are associated with a specific file/line, and include a description of the respective code.
+This allows developers to clone a repo, and then immediately start **learning it**, without needing to refer to a `CONTRIBUTING.md` file and/or rely on help from others.

 <img width="800px" src="https://user-images.githubusercontent.com/116461/76151694-7b531b80-606c-11ea-96a6-0655eb6ab4e6.gif" />

 ## Starting a tour

 In order to start a tour, simply open up a codebase that has one or more tours.
-If this is the first time you've ever opened this codebase, then you'll be presented with a toast notification, asking if you'd like to take a tour of it.
+If this is the first time you've ever opened this codebase, then you'll be presented with a toast notification asking if you'd like to take a tour of it.
 Otherwise, you can manually start a tour via any of the following methods:

-1. Clicking the `Start Code Tour` button in the [status bar](#status-bar)
+1. Clicking the `> Start Code Tour` button in the [status bar](#status-bar)
 1. Selecting on a tour in the [`Code Tours` view](#tree-view) in the `Explorer` tab

    <img width="191" src="https://user-images.githubusercontent.com/116461/76151744-22d04e00-606d-11ea-8927-046e73f11098.png" />

 1. Running the `Code Tour: Start Tour` [command](#contributed-commands), and selecting the tour you'd like to take

-If the current workspace only has a single code tour, then any of the above actions will automatically start the tour.
+If the current workspace only has a single code tour, then any of the above actions will automatically start that tour.
 Otherwise, you'll be presented with a list of tours to select from.

 ## Navigating a tour

-Once you've started a tour, the comment UI includes navigation actions that allow you to perform the following:
+Once you've started a tour, the comment UI will guide you, and includes navigation actions that allow you to perform the following:

 - `Previous` - Navigate back to the previous step in the current tour
 - `Next` - Navigate to the next step in the current tour